tom-haines/branch-window-title/README.md

 ![Create Git Branch from Jira](doc/resources/jira-create-branch.png)

 By default, Bitbucket will add the Jira issue number to the branch name.
-If I can get this branch name into my window title, WiseTime will be able to automatically tag the time I spend in Visual Studio Code with the right issue.
+If I can get this branch name into my window title, WiseTime will be able to automatically tag the time I spend in IDE with the right issue.
 This is exactly what the Branch in Window Title extension allows me to do.

 I checkout the branch and open the project in IntelliJ IDEA.
 While I work in my IDE, my activity starts showing up in my [private](https://wisetime.com/privacy-by-design/) timeline in the WiseTime console, tagged with the Jira issue number.